kyma-project/kyma/docs/application-connector/08-03-register-manage-services.md

 ## Use custom headers and query parameters for fetching API specification from URL

-You can specify additional headers and query parameters to inject to requests to the specification URL.
+You can specify additional headers and query parameters to inject to requests made to the specification URL.

 >**NOTE:** These headers and query parameters are used only for requests for fetching an API specification and are not stored in the system.